This is the only challah I will consider making! Spelt is my all time favorite flour.

 - 1 egg, beaten with 1/4 cup water

 - Sesame or poppy seeds (optional)

 Mix the yeast, water and honey or sugar in a big bowl, and let the mixture bubble for about 5 minutes.
 Add the eggs, oil and salt, and beat.
 Add the flour, and mix thoroughly.
 Transfer the mixture to a lightly-floured flat working surface, and knead for about 15 minutes, turning the dough a quarter of a turn every 2-3 minutes and punching it down often to eliminate any air pockets (or transfer the mixture to the bowl of a dough maker.
 Set for 10 minutes of kneading).
 Transfer the kneaded dough into a big mixing bowl (remember, it will expand).
 Sprinkle flour all around the dough.
 Let rise, covered with a cloth, in a warm draft-free area for 2 hours.

-Shape the Challah: divide the dough into 4 pieces.
+Divide the dough into 4 pieces.
 Divide each piece into thirds and roll each third into a long thin rope.
 Pinch the 3 ropes together at one end to hold them in place.
 Braid, and place the braid on a foil-covered cookie sheet.
 Repeat with the rest of the dough.
 Place the loaves well apart in the pan (you might need more than a pan: Bake one at a time).
 Brush each loaf with the egg-and-water mixture, and top with seeds if desired.
 Bake in a preheated 350*F oven for 45 minutes to 1 hour.

-Raisin Challah: Served on Rosh Hashanah.
+Served on Rosh Hashanah.
 Add two cups of raisins to the dough, shape it into 4 round loaves (for each loaf, make a long thin rope, and roll it into a coil)

 They need a shorter baking time.
 Check for doneness after 30 minutes.